EndPointCorp/end-point-blog/2012/04/24/using-carrierwave-without-orm.html.md

 end
 ```

 The code above will allow our first test to pass.
-There's a bunch of stuff going on here, so I'll walk through the important parts:
+There’s a bunch of stuff going on here, so I’ll walk through the important parts:

-- require 'carrierwave/mount' just loads the CarrierWave mount library.
+- require ‘carrierwave/mount’ just loads the CarrierWave mount library.
 - extend CarrierWave::Mount will add the mount_uploader method to our class so that we can designate which uploader we are going to use.
 Each file that is uploaded requires an uploader, so if our class were going to upload a banner and footer image, we would need an uploader for both of those.
 - IMAGE_ID_CONFIG_KEY = :checkout_view_setting_image_id is a unique key in the Spree::Config preferences system that is going to contain the image identifier.

 The two most important methods here are the write_uploader and read_uploader.
 These methods will be called by CarrierWave to get and set your identifier.
-Here, I'm just setting those in the config.
+Here, I’m just setting those in the config.
 The configured? method is just for convenience to see if the value is set.
 The other two methods are used when removing the image.

 When mount_uploader is called, a bunch of methods are automatically defined in your class and they will all have the name of your uploader in the method name.
 It also takes a configuration block where you can configure your uploader.
 Another option is to create your uploader class like you would in a typical CarrierWave setup, but I chose to use an anonymous uploader here for brevity.
 Oh, and all those methods that were defined?
-Here's a list of methods that were defined in my class:
+Here’s a list of methods that were defined in my class:

 - image
 - image=